dfaile/Nobl9-github-action/README.md

    - Check GitHub secrets are properly configured
    - Review action logs for detailed error messages
    - Verify file patterns match your YAML files

+5. **Docker Hub Authentication Issues**
+   - Verify `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets are set
+   - Check that the Docker Hub token has the correct permissions
+   - Ensure the token is not expired

+6. **Workflow Execution Issues**
+   - Check that workflows are not disabled in repository settings
+   - Verify branch protection rules allow workflow execution
+   - Review workflow permissions and ensure they're properly configured

 ### Getting Help